 Volunteers will discover Delhi and go on a tour to some of the most famous spots of cultural and historical significance in Delhi.

 Humayun's Tomb: This magnificent garden tomb is the first substantial example of Mughal architecture in India.
 It was built in 1565 A.D., nine years after the death of Humayun, by his senior widow Bega Begam.
-Inside the walled enclosure the most notable feature are the garden squares (chaharbagh) with pathways water channels, centrally located, well proportional mausoleum topped by double dome.
+Inside the walled enclosure, the most notable feature is the garden squares (chaharbagh) with pathways water channels, centrally located, well proportional mausoleum topped by a double dome.
 It has been recognized as a UNESCO World Heritage Site.

 Qutab Minar: It is a soaring, 73 m-high tower of victory, built in 1193 by Qutab-ud-din Aibak immediately after the defeat of Delhi's last Hindu kingdom.
 The tower has five distinct storey's, each marked by a projecting balcony and tapers from a 15 m diameter at the base to just 2.5 m at the top.
 The first three storey's are made of red sandstone; the fourth and fifth storey's are of marble and sandstone.
 At the foot of the tower is the Quwwat-ul-Islam Mosque, the first mosque to be built in India.
 A 7 m-high iron pillar stands in the courtyard of the mosque.
 It is said that if you can encircle it with your hands while standing with your back to it, your wish will be fulfilled.

 When you choose to volunteer in Delhi, we make sure that your altruistic journey is comfortable and enjoyable.
 As a VolSol volunteer, you will not have to worry about the airport pick up, your accommodation or your stay.
 Besides these, your dining, local travel is also taken care of by us.